Nicola-Russo/Framework-for-smart-grid-security/README.md

 Clone the repository via _VSCode_

-Go to the folder "TLS_Processing unit" and unzip "Archivio.zip".
+Go to the folder "TLS_Processing unit" and unzip "Sensor_data.zip".
 Once you unzip the data (Magnitude.json and PhaseAngle.json) sure that the two files are in the folder "TLS_Processing unit".
 So you can delete the folder.zip